Edinburgh in 4 Days: everything you need to know

 - Price and opening hours: Prices depend on what you order, of course, although it is not an expensive place.
 You can have a good dinner for about 20 euros.
 Open every day between 11:30 and 22:00.

-Day 3: See the city from another era
+Day 3: See a city from a different era

 Start the day with a walk on Calton Hill